MSFT-srothhaupt/PhotoviewerPowerApp/README.md

 ## Requirements

-PowerApps Licence
+1. PowerApps Licence
-Sharepoint Document Library
+2. Sharepoint Document Library
-Folders with Photos
+3.Folders with Photos
-Copy (ZIP-Download of this Repository)
+4. Copy (ZIP-Download of this Repository)

 ## Deployment Guide
 1. Download the Code here(LINK) if you have not done it so far.